dunglas/vulcain/docs/caddy.md

 ## Cache Handler

 Vulcain is best used with an HTTP cache server.
 The Caddy and the Vulcain team maintain together a distributed HTTP cache module supporting most of the RFC.
-To build Caddy with this module and Vulcain run: `xcaddy build --with github.com/dunglas/vulcain/caddy --with github.com/caddyserver/cache-handler`
+To build Caddy with this module and Vulcain run: `xcaddy build  --with github.com/dunglas/vulcain --with github.com/dunglas/vulcain/caddy --with github.com/caddyserver/cache-handler`